Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Methodology

 \section{Methodology}

-We model filaments as rigid spherocylinders in this work, but flexible filaments can be easily assembled by chains of short, rigid segments with a defined extension and bending rigidity at each joint.
-Crosslinkers are modeled as Hookean spring tethers connecting two binding domains referred to as heads, with interactions between crosslinkers neglected.
+In this work we model filaments as rigid spherocylinders.
+(While not presented here, flexible filaments can be modeled within our framework as segmented, jointed filaments; See Appendix~\ref{appsec:bending}.)
+Crosslinking motors are modeled as Hookean spring tethers connecting two binding domains referred to as heads, with steric interactions between motors neglected.

-As outlined below, our algorithm performs 3 tasks sequentially at every timestep.
-The major computational challenges arise in Task 2: computing the kinetics of crosslinkers while maintaining realistic macroscopic statistics, and in Task 3: overcoming stiffness constraints and maintaining steric exclusion, so as to reach experimental timescales of seconds or even minutes.
-The timestep is determined by the shortest characteristic timescale in the simulated system (filament collision, crosslinker binding/unbinding kinetics, and filament Brownian motion).
-All other degrees of freedom (e.g., internal conformational changes of crosslinker heads) are assumed to equilibrate on shorter timescales.
+As outlined below, our algorithm performs 3 tasks sequentially at every timestep: motor diffusion and stepping, motor binding and unbinding, and filament movement.
+The major computational challenges arise in task 2, computing binding and unbinding while maintaining realistic macroscopic statistics, and in task 3, updating filament position while overcoming stiffness constraints and maintaining steric exclusion.
+The timestep is determined by the shortest characteristic timescale in the simulated system (filament collision, motor binding/unbinding kinetics, and filament motion).
+All other degrees of freedom (e.g., internal conformational changes of motor binding heads) are assumed to occur on shorter timescales.